tanghao-xiaomi/docs/en/device_dev_guide/connection/network/driver/net_driver_guide.md

 #### TX Buffer Layout

-In OpenVela's network driver, the TX Buffer (Transmit Buffer) is used to store data that is about to be sent.
+In openvela's network driver, the TX Buffer (Transmit Buffer) is used to store data that is about to be sent.
 Below is the layout structure of the TX Buffer and related explanation.

 ![img](./figures/004.svg)

 The layout structure of TX Buffer is as follows:

 - reserved: Reserved field, which might be used by the driver.
 - tx data: The starting address of the transmit data.
 - base: The starting address of the buffer.